 Using incorrect or inappropriate batteries

-For regulated mods that don’t have a built-in battery, another potential issue is using batteries that can’t cope with how much current you’re trying to draw.
-There is a useful tool at Steam-Engine to work this all out, but the short version is that batteries can only safely provide so much current.
-If you draw more current than the maximum for that model, you risk pushing it to breaking point.
+For regulated mods that don’t have a built-in battery, another potential issue is using batteries that can’t cope with the current you’re trying to draw.
+There is a useful tool at Steam-Engine to work this out, but the short version is that batteries can only safely provide so much current.
+If you draw more current than the maximum for that model, you risk pushing it to the danger point.

 Regulated mods try to reduce this risk by including a maximum current limit in the safety features, but if your battery can’t safely supply that amount, you could still be at risk.
 Choosing a battery with a reasonably high current rating is the safest approach.

-It’s better to stick to the big manufacturers because many other batteries are “rewrapped” versions of inferior cells made by those same companies.
-Unfortunately, these are the batteries that didn’t meet their quality standards so rather than selling them under their own names, they sold them to companies like Efest, who often imply that they can supply more current than they really can.
+It’s better to stick to the big manufacturers because many other batteries are “rewrapped” versions of inferior cells.
+Unfortunately, these are the batteries that didn’t meet quality standards during testing, so rather than selling them under their own names, the manufacturers sell them to companies like Efest, who sometimes imply that they will supply more current than they really can.

 Exposing batteries to high temperatures

-Temperature is the enemy when it comes to batteries, so leaving your mod in direct sunlight all day (or even just sitting on your car’s dashboard) could cause problems.
+Temperature is the enemy when it comes to batteries, so leaving your mod in direct sunlight all day (or even just sitting on your car’s dashboard for an hour) could cause problems.
 Generally, you should avoid having batteries in extreme temperatures (hot or cold), but heat is a bigger issue.
 This is thankfully easy to avoid, but it’s something to keep in mind.

 Other battery issues

-Finally, more obvious damage to the battery – for example, a dent from being dropped – could mean there is internal damage too, which could cause problems.
+Finally, more obvious damage to the battery – for example, a dent from being dropped – could mean there is internal damage too, which could be dangerous.

 Faulty charging circuits